Trees and Planning

 Bagshaw Ecology provide tree survey and report services in accordance with BS5837: 2012 – Trees in Relation to Design, Demolition and Construction: Recommendations.
 Under the guidance, if a tree is on or adjacent to a development site, a tree survey and report is required to attain planning consent.

-Our consultants have extensive experience of trees and the planning process.
-Based in Calderdale, West Yorkshire, we provide tree survey services throughout Yorkshire and the surrounding counties of Lancashire, Greater Manchester and Derbyshire.
+Our consultants have extensive experience of trees and the planning process, and are members of the Arboricultural Association.
+With offices in Hebden Bridge and Lancaster, we provide tree reports for planning throughout Yorkshire, Lancashire, Greater Manchester and Cumbria, and regularly work nationwide.

 For more information regarding BS5837 Tree Reports, or for a free quotation, please contact us.